petercort/split-the-trip/README.md

-# Split the Bill
+# Split the Trip

-A web application for splitting bills among friends during trips.
+A web application for splitting expenses among friends during trips.

 ## Features